 4. The Daily Egg

-CXL's newsletter sign up flexes their popularity numbers with a shout out of over 95,000 subscribers.
+CXL's newsletter signup flexes their popularity numbers with a shout out of over 95,000 subscribers.
 In an industry that changes and evolves fairly rapidly, this appeals to their audience’s desire to stay on top of trends.

-You get a quick note of email frequency to assure you that your inbox won't be flooded and they confirm your voluntary sign up as well.
-CXL covers all the bases.
+Inclusion of email frequency is great to assure subscribers that their inbox won't be flooded and, as an extra step, they confirm your voluntary signup as well.
+CXL covers most of the bases here.

 Grow Your Email Lists

 We’ve covered a lot of ground here for something that seems (and should be) simple.
 Often the most simple designs have a lot going on behind the scenes and getting visitors to sign up for your email list is no different.
 Growing your subscribers takes time, consistent effort, and patience.

 It’s important to remember it’s about quality, not just volume.
 You want real leads who are interested in your products or services.

 Consider which strategies work best for you and your brand and implement them.
 Test them out and then revisit.
 Remember, it’s about the right message, to the right people, at the right time, so figuring out who, what, and when is the first step to building your email list.